-Polish rabbits are recognised by their short, round and compact bodies, which give them the appearance of being fragile.
-They also have short heads with adorable full cheeks, striking bold eyes and small furry ears.
+Polish rabbits are recognized for their short, round, and compact bodies, which give them the appearance of being fragile.
+They also have short heads with adorable full cheeks, striking bold eyes, and small furry ears.
 Not only do their ears stand upright, but they also rest against one another from top to bottom without leaving any gaps.

 British Polish look more like their wild hare ancestors.
 They have long front legs and slim bodies.

 The Polish rabbit is small and compact, usually weighing between 2.5 and 3.5 pounds(1.1 and 1.6 kgs).
 Britannia Petites are even smaller with a maximum weight of 2.5 lbs (1.1 kgs).